jonathanlewell/modernthaifood/site/content/thai-recipes/make-a-crunchy-green-papaya-salad.md

----
++++
-title: "Make a Crunchy Green Papaya Salad"
-description: "This perfect crunchy Green Papaya Salad is wildly popular all over Thailand.
-It only takes 30 minutes to make."
+title= "Make a Crunchy Green Papaya Salad" description= "This perfect crunchy Green Papaya Salad is wildly popular all over Thailand.
+It only takes 30 minutes to make." date= 2018-03-21T12:52:44Z draft= false
-date: 2018-03-21T12:52:44Z
-draft: false
----
++++

 ## "Som tam malakaw"